KrishnaGaur12/Meridian/frontend/FRONTEND_MASTER_DOCUMENTATION.md

 - **Dispute Workspace & Control Center (`/disputes/:disputeId`):** The comprehensive dispute command center with a 4-step workflow navigation: *Overview*, *Review & Control Center*, *Gateway Review*, and *Final Outcome*.
 - **History Archive (`/history`):** Historical repository of all resolved (`WON`, `LOST`, `CLOSED`) disputes.
 - **Settings & Policies (`/settings`):** Merchant profile configuration, dispute automation preferences, default refund policies, and logistics connectors.
-- **Standalone Razorpay Webhook Portal (`/webhooks`):** Specialized developer/jury testing interface to simulate real-time chargeback webhooks against live transactions.
+- **Standalone Meridian Webhook Portal (`/webhooks`):** Specialized developer/jury testing interface to simulate real-time chargeback webhooks against live transactions.

 ### 1.5 Relationship with the Backend
 - The frontend operates as a decoupled client communicating with the backend over HTTP REST (`axios`) and Server-Sent Events (`EventSource`).
 - The frontend injects the `X-Database-Mode` header (`DEMO` or `LIVE`) on every request.
-- The frontend relies on the backend for machine learning predictions, DeepSeek reasoning, database persistence (SQLite), and mock payment gateway transitions.
+- The frontend relies on the backend for machine learning predictions, Gemini reasoning, database persistence (SQLite), and mock payment gateway transitions.
 When backend services are unavailable, graceful fallbacks and error states are rendered.

 ---